ryanframinan/credible/README.md

 # Description

-Credible sorts through the LinkedIn and MyFitnessPal data breaches (or any you like) and returns any matches in user:pass format.
+Credible sorts through the LinkedIn and MyFitnessPal data breaches (or any you like) and returns any matches in username:password format.
 This program will spit out all matches it finds within the database. *The dumps will not be included in this repository*.

-In some cases, the password will be returned as plaintext.
+In some cases, the password will be returned as plaintext, null, or xxx.
 If the password returns as hashed, it is SHA1.

 When searching for emails, you can use key words.
 If you're looking for somebody with a unique last name, for example, you can simply replace an email address with the last name and credible will spit out all users with the same last name.